BRUSSELS (AP) — Everyone's drawing lines in the sand, but the leaders are so far apart they might as well be on different beaches.

-"With less money, we cannot do the same as before," Van Rompuy wrote in the invitation letter he sent to the 27 leaders.
+"With less money, we cannot do the same as before," Van Rompuy wrote in the invitation letter he sent to the 27 leaders on Tuesday.

-Leaders from Denmark up north to Spain and Italy down south are already threatening vetoes, sometimes for opposing reasons.
+Leaders from Copenhagen up north to Madrid and Rome down south are already threatening vetoes for often opposing reasons, and the EU has said the summit might go three days and three nights.

 If the summit fails to find a compromise, the issue could spill over into a new meeting next month, or into next year.
 There is no set deadline for a deal but the closer it gets to 2014, the tougher it will be for a smooth introduction of new programs.
 If there is no deal up to 2014, there would be a rollover of the 2013 budget plus a 2 percent increase accounting for inflation.